himesh07/Electric-Vehicles-in-Washington-State/README.md

+ The notebook file in the GitHub repository Electric-Vehicles-in-Washington-State provides an in-depth exploration of electric vehicles in Washington State using data visualization and analysis techniques.

+Here's a breakdown of what you can expect from the notebook file:

+1️⃣ Introduction: The notebook begins with an introduction to the topic of electric vehicles in Washington State, including their significance and impact on the environment and transportation sector.

+2️⃣ Data Collection: The notebook explains how the data was collected for the analysis.
+It provides insights into the data sources and the specific attributes captured, such as vehicle make, model, year, range, and charging station locations.

+3️⃣ Data Cleaning and Preparation: This section focuses on data cleaning and preparation techniques.
+It covers processes such as handling missing values, standardizing data formats, and filtering out irrelevant or erroneous entries.
+This ensures that the data is in a suitable format for analysis.

+4️⃣ Exploratory Data Analysis: The notebook delves into exploratory data analysis techniques to gain insights into the electric vehicle landscape in Washington State.
+It includes visualizations and statistical summaries to showcase trends, distributions, and correlations within the data.

+5️⃣ Interactive Visualizations: This section showcases the interactive features of the Altair library.
+It demonstrates how to create interactive charts using Altair, enabling users to explore the data, zoom in/out, select specific data points, and link multiple visualizations together.
+These interactive charts enhance the understanding of the data and facilitate dynamic analysis.

+6️⃣ Conclusion: The notebook concludes by summarizing the key findings and insights obtained from the analysis.
+It may also provide recommendations or suggestions for further research or actions related to electric vehicles in Washington State.

+By going through the notebook file, you'll be able to follow the step-by-step process of data exploration, cleaning, and visualization using Altair.
+It offers a hands-on experience and practical guidance for analyzing electric vehicle data specifically in the context of Washington State.

+Feel free to explore the notebook and gain valuable insights into electric vehicle adoption and trends in Washington State!

 ## Dataset - File too big to upload

 <br>Data was downloaded from Data.gov(https://catalog.data.gov/dataset/electric-vehicle-population-data) on Apr.
 29, 2023, and it is used under the terms of the Open Data Commons Open Database License (OBbL) v1.0.